-There were no active operations during the audit, therefore no opinion is provided with respect to the components of the WA regarding active sites.
+There were no active operations during the audit, therefore no opinion is provided with respect to the components of the Wildfire Act related to active sites.

-Hazard assessment and abatement activities did not comply with the WA, as discussed above.
+Hazard assessment and abatement activities did not comply with the Wildfire Act, as discussed above.